 - It makes me a bit ill that I’m literally spoon-feeding my kids sugar.

-I Want a Larger Refrigerator and a Smaller Pantry: On the Quest for Healthy Foods
+Larger Refrigerator and a Smaller Pantry: On the Quest for Healthy Foods

 We’ve become desensitized to all the choices in packaged foods.
 Look at all the choices at Costco.